dgis/emu48android/app/src/main/assets/ReadMe.txt

 NOTES

 - When using a custom KML script by selecting a folder, you must take care of the case sensitivity of its dependency files.
+- By default, in Emu48 for Windows with the HP49/50, the "HKEY_CURRENT_USER\Software\Emu48\ROM[Writeable]=1",
+which allows to write the port2 (128KB) in the ROM!
+Because in Android, it is not possible to write in the embedded ROM, we have the same behavior as under Windows with "HKEY_CURRENT_USER\Software\Emu48\ROM[Writeable]=0".
+The port 2 is well saved in the state file "*.e49", but once this state file is reloaded, this causes a warmstart and the port 2 is never loaded.

 NOT WORKING YET